Top Pakistani Diplomat Says Discussed Afghanistan With Lavrov - UrduPoint

 Qureshi also called for global economic and humanitarian support for Afghanistan.

+The ministers stressed the need to provide assistance, including within the framework of the Expanded Troika, in establishing an inclusive intra-Afghan dialogue to form an inclusive government, ensure stability, law and order in this country," the Russian Foreign Ministry said.

+The sides also discussed bilateral relations, including preparations for the next meeting of the intergovernmental commission on trade, economic, scientific and technical cooperation.

-On August 15, the Taliban (terrorist organization, banned in Russia) entered Kabul, causing the civilian government to collapse.
+On August 15, the Taliban entered Kabul, causing the civilian government to collapse.
 The development has forced thousands of Afghans to seek escape from the country for fear of reprisals from the militants, adding to the hectic situation at Kabul airport.